-The can be a lot of confusion around the world of aluminium bending, especially when looking at the extrusions sector within the industry.
+There can be a lot of confusion around the world of aluminium bending, especially when looking at the extrusion sector within the industry.
 The world of aluminium extrusion bending offers a way to produce seamless connections between aluminium sections.
 This means that you can create something that evokes a premium style without having to use clunky parts.

 1. Aluminium Extrusion Design

-The first step to any aluminium extrusion on the design, which is often done by and design engineer.
+The first step to any aluminium extrusion in the design is often done by and design engineer.
 The design engineer would need to go dive into particular detail and go beyond the typical factors like the kind of alloy used and how heavy each extrusion section is.

 The engineer would need to be able to apply his basic understanding of aluminium bending to plan the design carefully and make sure that each and every part of the extrusion can take the weight of the above structure.
 Knowing what the structure or the extrusions need to look like is key to knowing what kind of alloy needs to be used.
 This is due to the many variables that determine the bendability of each specific alloy.

-The most common aluminium used in extrusions in a 6000-series alloy.
+The most common aluminium used in extrusions is a 6000-series alloy.
 This is usually due to the fact that these alloys are able to offer brilliant strength and formability.